The Community Free Synagogue

 Rabbi Diamond's life-long passion is the incubation of new congregations.
 Besides founding C.F.S., he was the first full-time rabbi of Congregation Kol Am in St. Louis, the founding rabbi of the Etz Hayim Synagogue in Derry New Hampshire, reinvigorated the Bethlehem Hebrew Congregation in Bethlehem in northern New Hampshire, and served as the first rabbi-in-residence in Salem Oregon.
 His student pulpits were in Union City, Tennessee and Guatemala City.
 He created our synagogue as an expression of the real needs of 21st Century smaller Jewish communities.

 Rabbi Diamond's field of academic concentration is on hidden meanings in ancient and classical Jewish sources.
 He pioneered research into covert communications techniques in the Bible ('Bible codes") and brings that passion to our very popular Shabbat morning Torah Study classes.
 He is a dynamic public speaker and gifted teacher.

 Our rabbi is the recipient of the Jewish National Fund's Distinguished Leadership Award, served as president of the St Louis Rabbinical Association, Chair of the Central Conference of American Rabbis' Midwest Social Action Committee, on the national board of the Nuclear Weapon Freeze Campaign, the National Clergy AIDS Network, Operation Weather Survival, the American-Israeli Civil Liberties Union, and on the Citizens' Advisory Board for Gannett's News-Press.

-A full-time resident of Fort Myers and father of 2, our distinguished rabbi is helping us create a new and exciting model for a spiritually, intellectually and morally enriched synagogue!
+With our warm and loving Rebbitzen Melinda at his side, our distinguished rabbi has helped us create a new and exciting model for a spiritually, intellectually and morally enriched synagogue!